 Alternatively, you can use another instrument as a trigger.
 For example, instead of a threshold, you can set a kick drum or bass guitar as a trigger.

 So, when the palm-muting part comes, a kick drum or bass guitar act as a trigger and cuts that frequency.
 There will be no muddy sound and you will hear each instrument clearly.

-Match Input and Output Volume
+9. Match Input and Output Volume

 And the last step when you mix heavy guitars is to match the input and output signal of the guitar.

 Let’s say, you cut some frequency by 2dB.
-If your input volume was -6dB, now output will be -8dB.
+If your input volume was -6dB, now the output will be -8dB.
 Cutting lowers output volume and boosting increases it.

-Input and output volumes must be the same.
-And you can do it with gain control.
+Input and output volumes must be the same and you can do it with gain control.
 Every EQ plugin has it.
-Some plugins call it a makeup gain, output gain, or simply gain.
+Some plugins call it a makeup gain, output gain or simply gain.